AusDTO/dta-website/_posts/2018-11-06-118-entries-5-judges-3-winners.md

 ## The dilemma

-The judge’s dilemma was to make hard selections when there are so many worthy entries.
+The judges' dilemma was to make hard selections when there are so many worthy entries.
 A couple of themes emerged.
 We saw a lot of solutions to help prevent bankruptcy, and which locations in Australia most needed Tax Office shopfronts.
 There were also a lot of game-based entries, where a mobile app encouraged users to look for landmarks around their local area and update datasets in real time.
 It was great to see crowd-sourced data deliver such quality solutions.

 We look forward to celebrating the incredible ingenuity of GovHack 2018 at the upcoming award ceremony.
 Good luck!